JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols.md

    The matched symbol might be a WebSymbolMatch itself, which allows for nesting patterns.
 4. Pattern sequence: a sequence of patterns.
 If some of the patterns are not matched, an empty segment with `MISSING_REQUIRED_PART` will be created.
 5. Complex pattern: this pattern is called complex, because it makes several things:
-   1. The provided patterns are treated as alternatives.
+    - The provided patterns are treated as alternatives.
-   2. It can have symbols resolver, which is used by nested symbol reference placeholder patterns.
+    - It can have symbols resolver, which is used by nested symbol reference placeholder patterns.
-   3. It allows to add an additional scope to resolve stack
+    - It allows to add an additional scope to resolve stack
-   4. A complex pattern might be optional, in which case its absence is not reported as an error in enclosing sequence or complex pattern
+    - A complex pattern might be optional, in which case its absence is not reported as an error in enclosing sequence or complex pattern
-   5. The match can be repeated, and any duplicate segments might have `DUPLICATED` problem set
+    - The match can be repeated, and any duplicate segments might have `DUPLICATED` problem set
-   6. It can override proximity and priority, which by default is based on priority and proximity of matched symbols.
+    - It can override proximity and priority, which by default is based on priority and proximity of matched symbols.

+    {style="alpha-lower"}
 6. Completion auto popup: a special pattern, which works only in code completion queries.
    It delimits the place, where when creating code completion items, pattern evaluation should be stopped and `...` added.
    Selecting such items will result in adding the prefix part and then another code completion popup will open.